-It is the mission of the Teaneck Department of Health and Human Services to provide programs and services which promote and protect the health, welfare and safety of all the men, women and children who live work or do business in the Township of Teaneck.
+It is the mission of the Teaneck Department of Health and Human Services to provide programs and services whish promote and protect the health, welfare and safety of all the men, women and children who live, work or do business in the Township of Teaneck.

 Property Maintenance and Housing Code Enforcement: The prevention of blight and neighborhood deterioration is a top-priority responsibility of the Teaneck Health Department, the chief enforcement agent of property maintenance and housing codes.
 The enforcement program includes investigation of residential overcrowding, inadequate heat and hot water, insect and rodent infestations, and overgrown and littered properties.
 Property maintenance is not limited to the appearance of buildings and properties; it also includes the correction of a variety of health and safety hazards.

 Cat licenses must be obtained during April of each year.
 A $10 late charge is added to the licensing fee if the license has not been obtained by June 1st.
-The Department offers free rabies shots for dogs and cats owned by residents.
+The Department offers free rabies shots for dogs and cats owned by residents, when indicated.
 The Health Department Inspectors investigate all complaints about animals.

-Insect and Rodent Control: The Department administers a pest control contract which includes inspection and outdoor extermination only on public lands.
+Insect and Rodent Control: The Department administers a pest control contract that includes inspection and outdoor extermination on public lands only.
 Advice and information will be provided to private homeowners having problems with insects or rodents.
-The Bergen County Mosquito Commission provides control of areas where mosquitoes breed by monitoring and spraying.
-They may be contacted at (201) 599-6142.
+The Bergen County Mosquito Division provides control of areas where mosquitoes breed by monitoring and spraying.
+They can be contacted at 201-599-6142.

 Public Health Nursing: The Township contracts with Holy Name Hospital for the provision of Public Health Nursing services.
 Public Health Nurses conduct hypertension/risk assessment clinics on Monday evenings and Friday afternoons.
 Appointments are not required.
-Blood pressure and Health counseling and assessment are done four times a week at the Senior Services Center.
+Blood pressure and Health counseling and assessment are done three times a week at the Senior Service Center.
 The Public Health Nurse also investigates outbreaks of communicable disease.

-Senior Wellness: The Health Department, in collaboration with Holy Name Hospital, offers a Senior Wellness Program at the Richard Rodda Community Center.
+Senior Wellness: The Health Department, in collaboration with Holy name Hospital, is offering a Senior Wellness Program at the Rodda Community Center.
 The purpose of the program is to provide a wide variety of services and professional resources to help address health concerns and wellness issues in the senior community.
 The focal point of the program has been the Wellness Works series, which offers goal setting in all aspects of men's and women's health.
 A Podiatrist is available by appointment once per month.
-The program is offered on most Fridays from 10 AM to 12 Noon and from 12:30 PM until 2:30 PM.
-To request the most recent brochure, please call the Health Department at (201) 837-4824.
-To register for the entire program or specific offerings, please call Holy Name Hospital at (201) 227-6250.
+The program is offered on most Fridays from 10 A.M. to 12 Noon and from 12:30 P. M. until 2:30 P.M.
+To request the most recent brochure, please call the Health Department at (201) 837-4824. to register for the entire program or specific offerings, please call Holy Name Hospital at (201) 229-6251.

 Health Education: Public Health education goes hand-in-hand with preventive medicine.
-Its purpose is to influence people's attitudes to encourage them to make decisions which will prevent development of self- destructive health habits.
-The Public Health Educator works with community and school groups to organize, and develop programs and services tailored to their requests and needs.
-Health related literature and reference materials are available at the Health Department.
+Its purpose is to influence people's attitudes to encourage them to make decisions which will prevent development of self-destructive health habits.
+The Public Health Educator works with community and school groups to organize and develop programs and services tailored to their requests and needs.
+Health related literature and reference materials are available at the Health Department office.